-Orlando Area Residential Real Estate Snapshot for July 2021
+Orlando Area Residential Real Estate Snapshot for November 2021

 State of the Market

-ORRA members sold 4,183 homes in July 2021, a 5.2% decrease from the 4,414 homes sold in June 2021.
-Home sales are still up 13.7% from July 2020.
+ORRA members sold 3,664 homes in November 2021, a decrease of 2.55% from 3,760 homes sold in October 2021.
+Sales were still 13% higher than November 2020.

-The supply of homes ticked up to 3.5 weeks in July 2021.
+The supply of homes remained at nearly one month in November 2021.
 A balanced market is six months of supply.

 The number of new listings decreased in November 2021 from October 2021 by 18.12% from 3,940 homes to 3,226 homes.